maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

 file `src/pages/users/[id].js` results in client-only routes following this
 pattern: `/users/:id` (`:id` is the
 [route paramters notation from Express](https://expressjs.com/en/guide/routing.html)).
-A `params` object with prop `id` is passed into the React component availalbe as default export in file `[id].js`.
+A `params` object with prop `id` is passed into the React component available as default export in file `[id].js`.
 If you know Next.js this should sound familiar.